Foxtel's two streaming services offer two very different viewing experiences. Let us break it down for you.

 Foxtel has been upping the ante when it comes to on-demand video content.
 Foxtel Go and Foxtel Play are two new reasons to sign-up – but which is right for you?

-Before we get started, remember that Foxtel Go comes for free with any monthly subscription, and Foxtel Play is an extra paid service that can be used as an addition to, or instead of, your regular Foxtel service.
-Of course, if you're not an existing Foxtel customer you can just get Foxtel Play, and you will also get Foxtel Go for free.
+Before we get started, remember that Foxtel Go is included with any monthly subscription, and Foxtel Play is an extra paid service that can be used as an addition to, or instead of, your regular Foxtel service.
+Of course, if you're not an existing Foxtel customer you can just get Foxtel Play, and you will also get Foxtel Go as part of your subscription.

 The real question is whether Foxtel Play is worth the investment for you, existing customer, or not.
 We’re going to try to answer that question, and of course, show you how to get the most of your Foxtel Go service.